DeepSpaceHarbor/Gradient/README.md

 ```

 ### Featured image
-If the post doesn't contain the featured_image attribute, then the defult image is used.
+If the post doesn't contain the featured_image attribute, then the default image is used.

 `featured_image: ./img/default.jpg`